 I cannot stress enough how important it is to grease the grates.
 Skin will stick, but it will be less if the grates are greased.

 Once the chicken has been grilled and is saucy, remove the chicken and serve.

 It’s really that easy.

 The sauce is SO good!
 It reminds me of old school Open Pit when I was little.
-However, it’s been years since I’ve had that sauce but that’s where my tastebuds took me back in time to.
+However, it’s been years since I’ve had that sauce but that’s exactly where my tastebuds took me back to.

 So GOOD.
-In under an hour you have made deliciously saucy chicken wings that will no doubt have you licking your fingers after!
+In under an hour you have made deliciously saucy chicken drumsticks that will no doubt have you licking your fingers after!